-(1) References to "items" under this clause are in reference to those items under "Stand-Alone Items" of the costs scale.

-(2) The legal services described in items 8 to 10 may occur at any stage in the process and are additional to the milestone events (regardless of which event or events have been achieved) and are to be read as being in addition to the overall total remuneration.
+- (1) References to "items" under this clause are in reference to those items under "Stand Alone Items" of the costs scale. - (2) The legal services described in items 8 to 10 may occur at any stage in the process and are additional to the milestone events (regardless of which event or events have been achieved) and are to be read as being in addition to the overall total remuneration.

-(3) Item 9-Allowances for witnesses-

-- (a) Where a witness is summonsed under section 202 of the Act, in accordance with the Arbitration Rules, the summons must be served on the person whose attendance is required 7 days before the day on which the person is required to attend before an arbitrator. - (b) If the summons is not served on the person in accordance with the Arbitration Rules and any witness allowance for the expenses of attendance is not paid or tendered to the person at the time of service of the summons, or not later than a reasonable time before the time at which the person is required to attend, then the person to whom the summons is directed is not required to comply with the summons. - (c) In accordance with the Arbitration Rules, except with the leave of the arbitrator, medical evidence must be given in writing and a medical practitioner may not be called to give oral evidence. - (4) Item 10-Disbursements- - (a) Reference to voucher in item 10 refers to copies of any vouchers, accounts and receipts relevant to the disbursements claimed. - (b) Disbursements must be necessarily and reasonably incurred under the circumstances. - (c) Medical reports-except with the leave of an arbitrator, parties may only use as evidence the medical reports of one doctor in each medical speciality, with a limitation of three areas of medical speciality overall.
+- (3) Item 9 Allowances for witnesses - (a) Where a witness is summonsed under section 343 of the Act, in accordance with the Arbitration Rules, the summons must be given to the person whose attendance is required 7 days before the day on which the person is required to attend before an arbitrator. - (b) If the summons is not given to the person in accordance with the Arbitration Rules and any witness allowance for the expenses of attendance is not paid or tendered to the person at the time of giving the summons, or not later than a reasonable time before the time at which the person is required to attend, then the person to whom the summons is directed is not required to comply with the summons. - (c) In accordance with the Arbitration Rules, except with the leave of the arbitrator, medical evidence must be given in writing and a medical practitioner may not be called to give oral evidence. - (4) Item 10 Disbursements - (a) Reference to voucher in item 10 refers to copies of any vouchers, accounts and receipts relevant to the disbursements claimed. - (b) Disbursements must be necessarily and reasonably incurred under the circumstances. - (c) Medical reports except with the leave of an arbitrator, parties may only use as evidence the medical reports of one doctor in each medical speciality, with a limitation of three areas of medical speciality overall.
 A report that contains observations from more than one area of medical speciality is to be taken to be one report from each of the specialities utilised within the report.
 Refer to the Arbitration Rules for more information.

-12. Allowance for non-attendance
+12 Allowance for non-attendance

-(1) An allowance can be made for attendance by a legal practitioner or registered agent in circumstances where, through no fault of the legal practitioner or registered agent, their client failed to attend a conference, arbitration or other proceeding before a dispute resolution authority.
+(1) An allowance can be made for attendance by a legal practitioner or authorised agent in circumstances where, through no fault of the legal practitioner or authorised agent, their client failed to attend a conciliation conference, arbitration hearing or other proceeding before a dispute resolution authority.

-13. Limitations with regard to exceeding the scale of costs
+13 Limitations with regard to exceeding the scale of costs

-(1) The limitation in the Act with regard to legal practitioners and registered agents not exceeding the scale is only intended to cover work done within this jurisdiction.

-(2) This costs scale does not apply to proceedings before the District Court or Supreme Court.
-Legal practitioners are entitled to recover an amount determined in accordance with the scale of costs applicable to those courts.

-(3) Advice provided by a legal practitioner in relation to Part IV civil proceedings in addition to or independent of this Act is not covered by this Costs Determination (see section 274 of the Act).

-(4) Regard should be had to section 87 of the Act when providing advice or representation to a client in relation to an action for damages independent of this Act.

-(5) A legal practitioner cannot make any agreement, for appearing or acting on behalf of a person, where they will receive greater reward than is provided for by any legal costs determination (as defined in the Legal Profession Act 2008).
-In any case, agreements made contrary to section 87 of the Act are void.
+- (1) The limitation in the Act with regard to legal practitioners and authorised agents not exceeding the scale is only intended to apply to work done within this jurisdiction. - (2) This costs scale does not apply to proceedings before the District Court or Supreme Court.
+Legal practitioners are entitled to recover an amount determined in accordance with the scale of costs applicable to those courts. - (3) Advice and services provided by a legal practitioner in relation to Part 7, common law proceedings in addition to or independent of this Act are not covered by this Costs Determination (see section 408 of the Act). - (4) Regard should be had to section 428 of the Act when providing advice or representation to a client in relation to an action for damages independent of this Act. - (5) A legal practitioner cannot make any agreement, for appearing or acting on behalf of a person, where they will receive greater reward than is provided for by any legal costs determination (as defined in the Legal Profession Uniform Law Application Act 2022).
+In any case, agreements made contrary to section 428 of the Act are void.

-14. Interpretation of item descriptions
+13 Interpretation of item descriptions